Due to the ongoing impacts of COVID-19, we have extended many of our temporary concessions to assist you to meet your obligations with us.

-We've temporarily waived the requirement to complete annual declarations for some tax practitioners.
-If your annual declaration is due on or before 31 December 2020, you do not have to complete it until 2021 or 2022 (if your registration renewal is due in 2021).
+We have extended the exemption to complete annual declarations until 31 December 2022.
+This means if your annual declaration is due on or before 31 December 2022, you do not have to complete it until 2023 or 2024 (if your registration renewal is due in 2023).

-In light of COVID-19 impacts, we've temporarily revised our approach to what activities will meet our continuing professional education/development (CPE/CPD) requirements.
+We have extended our temporary revised approach to what activities will meet our CPE requirements.

 It is important to note that while the 25% professional reading cap has been temporarily lifted, all elements of our CPE requirements still apply, including:

-- the number of CPE hours you must complete over a three-year registration period
+- the number of CPE hours you must complete over a 3-year registration period

 - the minimum number of CPE hours you are required to undertake annually

 - undertaking activities relevant to the services you are registered to provide.

 For further information about our CPE policy, visit tpb.gov.au/cpe